-Birds New Zealand is embarking on an ambitious five year project to map the distribution and abundance of all of the countries birds – The New Zealand Bird Atlas.
-The data collection period of the project will run from 1st June 2019 to May 31st 2024
+Birds New Zealand has embarked on an ambitious five year project to map the distribution and abundance of all the country’s birds – The New Zealand Bird Atlas.
+The data collection period of the project will run from 1st June 2019 to May 31st 2024.

 Society members, friends and family will be encouraged to cover the entire country recording all the birds they encounter.
-Records will be collected on the Society’s internet based bird recording scheme – eBird.
+Records will be collected on the Society’s internet-based bird recording scheme – eBird.
 The atlas will have a dedicated eBird portal and mobile phone app so participants can record sightings directly in the field.
-Further the use of a web based recording scheme will mean that real time updates are available.
-Both of search effort, and bird distribution maps.
-This will mean participants can track the projects progress, and explore their favourite species current distribution.
-This advancement of previous Atlas projects will also mean members will be readily be able to check for Atlas squares which have not be covered, and plan trips to such squares.
-Previous paper based recording schemes have meant that such feedback is slow, and has hampered ensuring complete coverage of the country.
+Further, the use of a web-based recording scheme will mean that real time updates are available, both of search effort, and bird distribution maps.
+This will mean participants can track the project’s progress, and explore their favourite species’ current distribution.
+This advancement of previous Atlas projects will also mean members will be readily able to check for Atlas squares which have not been covered, and plan trips to such squares.
+Previous paper-based recording schemes have meant that such feedback was slow and hampered confirming complete coverage of the country.
 Again, with improvements in internet technology since the last Atlas, the eBird recording scheme will ensure members will be able to track progress in real time and help to ensure all gaps in coverage are filled.

 During a period of unprecedented change in New Zealand, it is timely to undertake this.
 Modelling of the previous two Atlas schemes data has shown that many of our endemic and native birds have suffered significantly.
 With birds retrenching into the more remote back country areas.
 The reasons for this are varied, but intensive agriculture, urbanisation and climate change are all likely to be involved.
 At the 2018 Conference and AGM there was widespread interest in the Society become more involved in conservation issues.
 The New Zealand Bird Atlas gives members a chance to be involved in the country’s most significant conservation project for our birds.
 The results of New Zealand Bird Atlas will have a lasting impact on of birds, and will shape bird conservation for the next 20 years!